Are you looking to try something fun and a little different in your watercolor journey?

 - 8 Final Thoughts

-Getting Started with Your Palette Knife and Watercolor Tools
+Getting Started with The Artist’s Palette Knife and Watercolor Tools

-Before we begin, let me walk you through the supplies I use in this tutorial:
+Before beginning, the artist walks through the supplies used in this tutorial:

-- Watercolor set: I use the Winsor & Newton Cotman fieldset.
-I also have tube paints: Payne's Gray, Burnt Umber, and Purple Lake.
+- Watercolor set: The artist uses the Winsor & Newton Cotman fieldset, along with tube paints: Payne’s Gray, Burnt Umber, and Purple Lake.

-- Palette knives: I use a small one and some with textured edges.
+- Palette knives: The artist uses a small one and some with textured edges.

 - Spray bottle: For spreading and activating watercolor paint.